 Modifying movement for children with disability

-Modifications to movement patterns can be made either by progressing or regressing the movement:
+Modifications can be made by either:

-Example: Push Up
+Example: Push Up modifications

 • reducing the range of motion by not dropping the chest down so far